 - a feeling of fullness or bloating in the abdomen or a strange sensation in the rectum, often during a bowel movement

-- feeling that the bowel hasn’t emptied completely after a bowel movement
+- feeling that the bowel hasn’t emptied completely

 - unexplained weight loss

 - a lump in the rectum or anus